Coaching & Training Services

 Common service and training questions.

 Reward-based training is not a “free for all” for your pet!
 Every behavior your pet does is motivated by something – emotions or basic needs.
 We teach you management techniques to prevent inappropriate behaviors and use reward-based training with your pet to teach them more appropriate behaviors.
 Ignoring behaviors can be equally detrimental to the process because it means we are ignoring those emotions or basic needs.
 Instead, we revisit our management techniques to change what wasn’t working so your pet is set up for success in the future.
+You can read more about our training philosophy and ethics here.

 Trainers love to use food as a reinforcer in training because food is a powerful motivator for most animals.
 Whether or not an animal takes food during a training session also tells us a lot about their emotional state and whether we’ve designed the session to be conducive to learning.
 However, we have worked with dogs and cats in a variety of situations where food was not the strongest motivator for that situation.
 We focus on teaching you and your pet, and the rewards used are based on your pet’s specific needs.